Get 50% off your first two months of accountancy heaven!

 Claiming back the money you spend on food is allowed if you’re self-employed – but you can’t just claim everything you eat.
 So, what’s the deal with claiming lunch as a business expense?

-Since 1st April 2017, the Corporation Tax rate in the UK is 19% so the savings could be useful.
-You can include every single business expense that qualifies in your annual accounts, reducing the amount your company pays tax on and saving your company some precious pennies.
+Since 1st April 2017, the Corporation Tax rate in the UK has been 19%, so the reduction is worthwhile.
+You can include every eligible business expense in your annual accounts which can save your company some precious pennies.

 HMRC’s general rule when it comes to expenses is that you can only claim back expenses that are “wholly and exclusively” for the purposes of trade.
-That’s why food and drink expenses can be a tricky one to apply to those rules, since everyone needs food and drink to survive.
+That’s why food and drink expenses can be a tricky one under those rules, since everyone needs food and drink to survive.

 There are certain situations where you can claim for food and drink expenses.
 The rule is that you’re allowed to claim a meal as subsistence – but it has to be outside of your normal working routine.
-So, if you’re travelling to and from the same workplace every day, it’s unlikely that this will be classed as an allowable expense.
+So, if you’re attending the same workplace every day, it’s unlikely that you can claim any subsistence as an allowable expense.

-To make things even trickier, there are also different rules depending on whether you operate as a sole trader or limited company.
+To make things even trickier, there are different rules on expenses depending on whether you operate as a sole trader or limited company.
 We’ve written more detailed articles on expenses you can claim as a sole trader and expenses you can claim as a limited company.

 HMRC’s rules about whether a workplace is permanent or temporary (and whether expenses can be claimed) are complex.
-HMRC says that if a period of continuous work lasts more than 24 months at a workplace (i.e. client site), that workplace isn’t temporary and you can’t claim expenses, subsistence, and tax relief.
+HMRC says that if a period of continuous work lasts more than 24 months at a workplace (i.e. client site), that workplace isn’t temporary and you can’t claim for any expenses incurred.
 A period of continuous work means 40% or more of your time.

 So, if you spend more than 40% of your time at a client’s site, you can only claim expenses, subsistence and tax relief for a period of 24 months.
-After 24 months, or when you become aware you’ll be spending more than 24 months at a client’s site, your workplace is permanent and you can no longer claim them.
+After 24 months, or when you become aware you’ll be spending more than 24 months at a client’s site, your workplace is permanent and you can no longer claim expenses.